wolfpld/tracy/README.md

 #### Plotting data

 Tracy is able to capture and draw value changes over time.
-You may use it to analyse memory usage, draw call count, etc. To report data, use the `TracyPlot( name, value )` macro.
+You may use it to analyse draw call count, number of performed queries, etc. To report data, use the `TracyPlot( name, value )` macro.

 ![](doc/plot.png)